 Action for Kids provides disabled children and young people up to the age of 26 with specialist mobility equipment.
-From simple trikes to sophisticated powered wheelchairs, most of their equipment is provided on a permanent loan scheme.
+Equipment is provided on a permanent loan scheme.

-Children Today provides specialised equipment and services for children and young people with disabilities in the UK.
-Equipment can include wheelchairs, walking frames, hoists, tricycles, and other mobility aids.
+Children Today provides specialist mobility equipment and services for children and young people with disabilities in the UK.

-Caudwell Children is a charity providing family support services, equipment, treatment and therapies for children with disabilities and their families.
+Caudwell Children provides equipment, treatment and therapies for children with disabilities and their families.

-The Elifar Foundation is a small charity which helps to improve the lives of children and young adults with severe learning difficulty and associated physical disability.
-They provide grants for a variety of items including electronic wheelchairs, specialised seating, eating aids, special beds and trikes, hoists, communication devices, sensory equipment and specialist holidays.
+The Elifar Foundation provide grants for a variety of items including electronic wheelchairs, specialised seating, eating aids, special beds and trikes, hoists, communication devices and sensory equipment.

-Lifeline 4 Kids is a UK national charity which provides equipment to children with disabilities and special needs.
-This includes electric wheelchairs, mobility aids and items such as specialised computers and sensory toys.
-Applications can be made directly by families.
+Lifeline 4 Kids provides specialist equipment to children with disabilities including electric wheelchairs, mobility aids, specialised computers and sensory toys.

 MERU designs and makes custom made disability products for children and young people with disabilities.
-They are designed and manufactured in-house by their engineers and volunteers in response to requests from families and therapists.
 They also have an equipment loan service.
-They are part of the Queen Elizabeth's Foundation who offer a extensive range of services to support people with disabilities.

 Mobility Trust provides powered wheelchairs to individuals of any age who cannot obtain one through statutory or other charitable means, with insurance, maintenance and servicing free of charge for the first two years.

-Newlife Foundation for Disabled Children.
-One of the leading UK's disabled children's charity, the charity provides a non-means tested equipment grant service.
-The grants are open to benefit all seriously disabled and terminally ill children that are permanently resident in the UK and who are 18 years or under.
+Newlife Foundation for Disabled Children provides a non-means tested equipment grant service.
 Equipment, installation, training and maintenance is provided by the charity.

-Special Needs Kids is an information directory to help parents and carers of children with special needs.
-Their special needs equipment guide provides a wide range of information on specialist furniture, seating, wheelchairs, beds, lifting aids, home fixtures and adaptations.
+Special Needs Kids - their Equipment Guide provides information on specialist furniture, seating, wheelchairs, beds, lifting aids, home fixtures and adaptations.

 Variety - the Children's Charity provides wheelchairs and other mobility equipment.
 "On average they fund a wheelchair every six days for a child in the UK."

-Well Child is a national charity for sick children.
-They're service Helping Hands offers practical support to sick children and their families through one-off home improvement projects, such as a garden or bedroom makeover.
+Well Child Helping Hands Service offers practical support to families through one-off home improvement projects, such as a garden or bedroom makeover.

-Whizz Kidz provides disabled children with a range of mobility equipment to help them be more independent at home, at school and at play.
-They have a growing network of local clubs and as well as providing equipment they provide wheelchair skills training and life skills training.
-Their aim is to provide disabled children with the essential wheelchairs and other mobility equipment they need to lead fun and active childhoods.
+Whizz Kidz provides disabled children with a range of mobility equipment.
+They have a growing network of local clubs providing wheelchair skills training and life skills training.